 Expats and foreign tourists present an attractive target for criminals, but violent crime in Cambodia is rare.
 Petty crimes, on the other hand, are common, especially in crowded areas like the riverfront and BKK areas of Phnom Penh, as well as beaches and tourist areas of Sihanoukville and nearby islands.
 Bag-snatchings are prevalent and are often committed by people on scooters or motorbikes rushing past unsuspecting victims.
-Expats can lower their risk of being attacked by being vigilant with their belongings, especially after dark.
+Expats can lower their risk of being attacked by being vigilant with their belongings and keeping valuables out of sight, especially after dark.

 Road safety in Cambodia

-Cambodia has one of the highest rates of road traffic accidents in the region.
-Most roads are in a poor condition and travelling after dark is particularly risky.
+Cambodia has a high rates of road traffic accidents.
+Most roads are in poor condition and travelling after dark is particularly risky.
 Hazards include overloaded vehicles, erratic driving, vehicles without lights and stray cattle.

-Due to the large numbers of foreigners (mostly tourist) involved in road accidents on motorcycles, police occasionally ban rental outlets from hiring motorcycles to tourists.
+Due to the large numbers of foreigners involved in road accidents on motorcycles, police occasionally ban hiring outlets from renting motorcycles or scooters to tourists.

 Landmines in Cambodia